AdrianGonz97/refined-cf-pages-action/README.md

 - ✅ Generated build summaries
 - ✅ Deploy multiple sites from a single monorepo
 - ✅ Builds site previews of PRs from forked repositories, [a known issue](https://developers.cloudflare.com/pages/platform/known-issues/#builds-and-deployment) with official solutions
-- ✅ Github Deployments on PRs from forks
+- ✅ GitHub Deployments on PRs from forks

 ## Usage